wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 This list has 94 constraints.
 A round-one massage which enforces each constraint individually would have to make 94 calls to `massage()`; by consolidating constraints, we've reduced this to 41 `Constraint` instances and thus 41 calls to `massage()`.
-This is roughly a 2.3x improvement in the massage's efficiency.
+This optimization alone yields a performance improvement of 2.3x over a naïve implementation.

 # Massaging Constraints: Round 1